Sport

 ▸Participants will be invited to reflect with lessons learned about our current reality, to practice heeding the Holy Spirit in prophetic interpretation.

-▸Commissioning will occur on May 19th – Pentecost Sunday 2024.
+▸Commissioning will occur on June 8th 2025 – Pentecost Sunday.

 ▸Prophetic lessons and insights from the programme will be complied by participants (in a creative manner to be determined by them) to begin together the process of dissemination and dialogue.